Wild boar carcasses found in Gifu dull prospects for declaring containment of swine fever | The Japan Times

 What is swine fever ?

 Also known as hog cholera, the viral disease is highly contagious, affecting pigs and wild boars.
-The disease does not affect humans.
+It does not affect humans.

 Pigs can be infected by direct contact with infected swine or anything contaminated with the virus, such as vehicles and clothes.
 Infected pigs spread the virus via saliva, mucus, urine and feces.